 Module 14: List strategy.
 Explains how you should focus on providing constantly good content to people and selling 1/5 of the time.
 The other 4/5 is giving people information for free basically.

 Module 15: List monetization.
-Shows how to find affiliate programs to promote to your list.
+Shows how to find affiliate programs and products to promote to your list.

 - Pretty cheap price which doesn’t include the up-sells.